Inlab Scheme can be started in four different ways: in interactive mode, with a file name argument, with an expression as argument and in script mode.

 If an error occurs loading .schemerc Inlab Scheme displays the error message and exits with the return code 2 (the error handler of interactive mode is not invoked).

 This is the the simple case of just typing scheme in your shell.
-Inlab Scheme starts and initializes, prints its welcome and copyright message and starts the Inlab Scheme top level REP (read-eval-print) loop.
+Inlab Scheme starts and initialises, prints any initial messages and starts the Inlab Scheme top level REP (read-eval-print) loop.

 If Inlab Scheme is started with one argument supplied and this argument is regarded by (read) as a symbol this symbol (converted to a string) is treated as a file name.